 Working with an agent who really understands the ins and outs of the first-time homebuying process can mean the difference between a smooth transaction and one that doesn’t go the way you want or expect.

-San Francisco agent Anthony Navarro, who has more than 16 years of experience in the industry, says his primary goal is to make sure that his clients get the home they want, at the price they want, with the terms they want.
+San Francisco agent Anthony Navarro, who has close to two decades of experience in the industry, says his primary goal is to make sure that his clients get the home they want, at the price they want, with the terms they want.
 With that, however, comes some advice and education.

 “I make sure they understand where the market is, and what to expect when they put in an offer,” he says.
 “You have to recognize the different pricing strategies and know how to navigate what can often be multiple offers that are over asking price.”